10 September 2019

-The Battle of Pinkie Cleugh was fought - On this day in history
+The Battle of Pinkie Cleugh was fought on 10 September 1547.

 The Battle of Pinkie Cleugh was fought on 10 September 1547 between Scottish and English forces.
 Read the latest research on how and where the battle took place in History Scotland essays part I.